hvtran21/tech-news-app/README.md

 &rarr; Add a widget that shows a new hot article to read, preference defined by the user

 ## Initial Support
-I want to support iOS initially, as I want to learn Swift and Apple development.
+I want to initially support mobile applications, focusing on iOS development and open to expanding to other mobile operating systems such as Android.